Giskard-AI/giskard/docs/open_source/ai_quality_copilot/index.md

 essence, instead of writing code, one can simply "talk" to the model.

 ## How it works?
-"The AI Quality Copilot is an LLM agent that, based on a user's input query, determines which function to call along with its arguments.
+The AI Quality Copilot is an LLM agent that, based on a user's input query, determines which function to call along with its arguments.
 The output of these functions will then be used to provide an answer.
-To utilize it, all you need to do is call the talk method of the Giskard model and provide a question about the model."
+To utilize it, all you need to do is call the talk method of the Giskard model and provide a question about the model.

 We implemented this feature using the OpenAI [function calling API](https://platform.openai.com/docs/guides/function-calling).
 This approach expands the standard capabilities of LLM agents by enabling them to utilize a predefined set of python